 HOW TO CUSTOMIZE PLASTIC STORAGE DRAWERS

-1. Simply remove the plastic drawers (I used three sets) and spray one coat of primer.
-Let dry – Don did these outside on a sunny day and gave it about 30 minutes.
+Don did these outside on a sunny day and gave it about 30 minutes.

 3. To construct the top Don used a half sheet of 3/4″ plywood and a couple of select pine 1″ x 2″s.
-He measured the length and and width of the three sets of drawers side by side.
+He measured the length and the width of the three sets of drawers side by side.
 He then cut the plywood to those dimensions plus 1/2″.
 He cut and finish nailed the 1″ x 2″ around the edges of the plywood for a more finished look, then filled all the nail holes.
 He sanded it then did three coats of white spray paint.

-Yes – we are STILL plugging away on the studio…progress is coming along slowly (having a brand new puppy has brought my productivity to a halt I confess) but FINALLY having pretty matching storage has really helped me start to pull the room together.
+Yes – we are STILL plugging away on the studio…progress is coming along slowly (having a brand new puppy has brought my productivity to a halt I confess).
+But FINALLY having pretty matching storage has really helped me start to pull the room together.
 Can’t wait to show you what else we’re working on!

 Best Spray Paint for Plastic: Customized Storage